The RSA has been at the forefront of significant social impact for over 260 years. We invite you to be part of this change.

-Anastasia K. Ostrowski is a design researcher, empowering under-represented populations in technology development, such as older adults, to design social robots and advocating for more human-centred, mixed-method approaches in technology design.
-As a Boston ambassador, she is eager to create more participatory experiences for fellows to learn from one another, gain feedback, and implement change in their local communities.
+Anastasia K. Ostrowski is a design researcher working on equitable design of technologies in the human-computer interaction and human-robot interaction fields, collaborating with technologists, co-designers, and policy-makers.
+As a Boston ambassador, she is eager to create more participatory experiences for Fellows to learn from one another, gain feedback, and implement change in their local communities.

 Jason Sydoriak FRSA

 Jason is an economist within the US Department of Transportation.
 A former US marine, Jason spent a number of years as a congressional staffer before finding his current finance focused career path.

 Evan is the founding executive director of Warm Cookies of the Revolution, a civic health club that blends innovative arts and culture with crucial civic issues.
 Prior to founding Warm Cookies of the Revolution, he spent 12 years as a company member of the collaborative Buntport Theater Company, who the Denver Post called 'Monty Python’s anarchist grandchildren', winning over 100 awards as playwright, director, designer, and actor.
 His work with Warm Cookies includes creating live events, installations, videos, music, and books.
 He is horrible at drawing and swimming, among many other deficiencies.
 Evan lives in Denver with his wife Kristin and their kids Ezra Huck and Tavi Scout

 Rick Griffith is a British-West-Indian designer, collagist, writer, letterpress printer, and optimist futurist, based in Denver, Colorado.
 He is a columnist for PRINTmagazine.com and a 2-time programming chair for the AIGA National Conference.
 He is currently the 2023 Acuff Chair at Austin Peay State University.